-Most buyers of new build premises in Peak District approach us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is constructed.
-This is because new home sellers in Peak District usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Peak District come to us having been asked by the developer to exchange contracts and commit to the purchase even before the premises is ready to move into.
+This is because new home sellers in Peak District usually acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Peak District or who has acted in the same development.

 Over the last few months I have been searching for a leasehold apartment up to £235,500 and identified one close by in Peak District I like with amenity areas and transport links in the vicinity, the downside is that it only has 51 years on the lease.
 I can't really find anything else in Peak District in this price bracket, so just wondered if I would be making a mistake acquiring a short lease?